briansune/FPGA-TFT-MIPI-or-DPI/README.md

 4) Q: Can this Verilog-based HDL design work on brand xxxx.
 A: Very high chances, because the inherent design don't rely on IPs nor any DPHY, it is pure MACROs and HDL.

+Remarks: there are many people asked Spartan 6 should support MIPI-DSI as well.

+From experiment, it do work as expected, but why I got to buy Spartan 6 when Artix 7 is even cheaper and performs better in all aspects ❓❓❓

-If there are any technical questions, please contact via Email: briansune@gmail.com
+>>> If there are any technical questions, please contact via Email: briansune@gmail.com

 ### Video Test Pattern Top Block-Diagram